justinnoor/pfhowto/README.md

 ### Accessing log data with tcpdump

-There are multiple ways to access log data, but few tools are capable of generating the level of detail that can be achieved with [tcpdump(8)](https://man.openbsd.org/tcpdump.8), which is part of the FreeBSD base system.
+There are multiple ways to access log data, but few tools are capable of generating the level of detail that can be achieved with *[tcpdump(8)](https://man.openbsd.org/tcpdump.8)*, which is part of the FreeBSD base system.

 Obtain log data with `tcpdump`:
 ```command
 sudo tcpdump -ner /var/log/pflog
 ```

-Save log data to a file (optional):
+Save log data to a file:
 ```command
 sudo tcpdump -ner /var/log/pflog > ssh_log
 ```